-- To extract single-nucleotide variant (SNV) allele frequencies, which can be plotted in the scatter command, used to assign allele-specific copy number in the call command, or exported along with bin-level copy ratios to the "nexus-ogt" format. - To export CNVs, describing/encoding each CNV segment as a structural variant (SV).
+- To extract single-nucleotide variant (SNV) allele frequencies, which can be plotted in the scatter command, used to assign allele-specific copy number in the call command, or exported along with bin-level copy ratios to the "nexus-ogt" format.
+See also: Allele frequencies and copy number - To export CNVs, describing/encoding each CNV segment as a structural variant (SV).